 The economic forces that once drove Manhattan's architecture skyward now drive it deep into the Earth.
 The frequent power failures of the overburdened electrical system force a vertical migration.
 High-rise residents flee the frequent dry-outs.
 As the street level becomes overburdened, the elite begin to move further underground, making its cavernous spaces (spectacles in their vast structure and ornamental construction) highly desirable.
 The value of concealment in the literal and figural underground becomes the driving aesthetic of urban life.*

-on view at the Storefront for Art and Architecture's exhibition entitled Manhattanisms (July 14 - August 27 2016)
+The project was on view at the Storefront for Art and Architecture's exhibition entitled Manhattanisms (July 14 - August 27 2016)